ibm-cloud-docs/vpc/fl-using.md

 ### Use case 4: Detecting port vulnerabilities
 {: #detect-port-vulnerabilities-example}

 Consider a scenario where an attacker initiates connections to different TCP ports.
 In turn, these connections are blocked by the security group filter.
-Flow logs collect all the flows that were rejected by the security group and reports them to Cloud Object Storage (COS).
+Flow logs collect all the flows that were rejected by the security group and reports them to {{site.data.keyword.cos_full}}.

 ![Example of detecting port vulnerabilities](/images/fl-attack.png "Example of detecting port vulnerabilities"){: caption="Figure 3.
 Example of detecting port vulnerabilities" caption-side="bottom}